Do expats from Missouri still need to pay state taxes?

 Full-Year Resident

-You're considered a full-year resident if you lived in Missouri for the entire tax year (January 1st to December 31st).
-Just like any resident, you'll need to file a Missouri tax return and pay taxes on all your income, regardless of where it came from (wages, investments, etc.).
+You’re considered a full-year resident if Missouri is your home (domicile) for the entire tax year (January 1 to December 31).
+As a full-year resident, you file a Missouri resident return and Missouri can tax all of your income, regardless of where it was earned (including foreign wages, business income, and investment income).

 Part-Year Resident